 Customs authorities may also require the importer of record to provide security for import Customs payments (i.e., bank guarantee or cash deposit) before granting the temporary import customs regime.

 Full conditional relief from Customs duties is allowed when it does not affect the Russian economy, such as the temporary import of:

-· Goods for the purposes of the development of international relations in the scientific, cultural, sports, cinematography and tourism fields;
+• Goods for the development of international relations in the scientific, cultural, sports, cinematography, and tourism fields;

 Goods for which the temporary import using ATA Carnet system can be applied:

-· Equipment required for travel for the purpose of photographing (cameras of any type, cassettes, exposure meters, lenses, tripods, batteries, drive belts, battery chargers, monitors, lighting equipment, etc.).
+• Equipment required for travel to take photographs (cameras of any type, cassettes, exposure meters, lenses, tripods, batteries, drive belts, battery chargers, monitors, lighting equipment, etc.).

 When partial exemption from import Customs payments is granted, the temporary import regime requires a monthly payment of 3% of the regular import duty for each month the goods stay in Russia, if the goods’ value exceeds ₱20,000 ($285 at an exchange rate of ₱70 per dollar).
 If the goods are on the territory of Russia for more than the validity period of the temporary import (but not more than one year), one must contact the organization that issued the ATA Carnet with a request for a new Carnet.
 The new ATA Carnet is submitted to the customs authority of the Russian Federation, which carried out customs clearance of temporary import.